skolson/KmpIO/ReadMe.md

 - iosX64
 - iosArm64
 - iosSimulatorArm64
+- linuxX64
+- linuxArm64

-A common source set "appleMain" contains common source used by all three Apple targets.
-Project uses Kotlin's default hierarchy templte for source sets
+A common source set "appleMain" contains common source used by all Apple targets.
+Project uses Kotlin's default hierarchy template for source sets.

 ## Reason for Existence